Prag8855/aab/content/guides/an-honest-review-of-n26.md

 - The free account has 3 free ATM withdrawals per month.
 It used to be 5.
 - The free account does not include Spaces.

-This is not just N26. **All banks got worse**.
+This is not just N26.
+Other banks also got worse.
 Every year, when I update my [comparison of German banks](/guides/best-bank-germany), I notice more fees and more limitations.

 ### There are no monthly fees